claudiahW/TateKe/README.md

 ## Running password locker
-use the command python3.6 run.py to run the application.
+use the command python3.8 manage.py runserver to run the application.

 ## Contact Information
 murungiclaud@gmail.com